zennitka/staff-list/README.md

 Ensure you have the following installed:
 - [Node.js](https://nodejs.org/) (v16 or newer recommended)
 - A Discord bot token (from the [Discord Developer Portal](https://discord.com/developers/applications))
-- Access to the bot's `my_config.json` configuration file

 To set up and run the bot from your repository, follow these instructions: